VRConservation/neca_jpa/jpa.md

 license: CC-BY-4.0
 keywords: forest health, JPA, finance
 abstract: |
   We introduce an analysis and strategy to secure sustainable funding for the proposed Northeast California biomass supply management joint powers authority (JPA).
 These entities are proposed to create to improve forest product supply chain bottlenecks.
-Developing and creating the JPA is part of the Land Use and Climate Innovation (formerly OPR) funded California Forest Residual Aggregation for Market Enhancement (CAL FRAME) pilot in the state's northeast corner.
 An estimated $1.5 mn is needed to start up and run the Northeast California JPA over three years.
 Startup funding for the JPAs for each of the pilots is being funded by the California Governor's Office for Land Use and Climate Innovation (LUCI).
 Long-term sustainable funding for each JPA will be challenging, especially in rural areas without the tax base to pay for wildfire mitigation authorities like Marin or JPAs that help make it easier to utilize the wood from thinning projects.
 A portfolio approach of securing public and private funding and securing self-sustaining revenue sources is recommended.
 kernelspec:
   name: python3
   display_name: Python 3